• Skip to primary navigation

 For basic questions about the product, check out Kikoff’s detailed support portal.
 The portal provides critical information about opening and managing accounts.

-Customers can contact Kikoff customer support by emailing help@Kikoff.com.
+Customers can contact Kikoff customer support by emailing [email protected].
+Kikoff customers can also call them on their customer support phone line.

 Is It Worth It?

 Kikoff has a high-value proposition.
-For $10-$20 (paid over the year), you can improve your credit score at two out of three credit bureaus.
+For $5 a month, you can improve your credit score with the three major bureaus.
 On one hand, it seems like a no-brainer.
 The cost is minimal relative to the benefit.

 Kikoff Features